 Compact fluorescent light bulbs, or CFLs, are available in types which can be screwed into a regular light fixture.
 The bulb itself comes in several designs, ranging from a spiral shape to a cluster of small tubes.

-Florescent bulbs are more energy efficient than incandescent bulbs, because they rapidly flicker on and off at a rate which cannot be seen by the human eye.
+Fluorescent bulbs are more energy efficient than incandescent bulbs, because they rapidly flicker on and off at a rate which cannot be seen by the human eye.
 However, they do not come on instantly like incandescent bulbs, and this can be annoying.
-Florescent bulb ballasts can also interfere with the operation of a garage door opener.
+Fluorescent bulb ballasts can also interfere with the operation of a garage door opener.

 If you have CFLs in your garage and are having problems with the functioning of the opener, the brand of light bulb may be the source of the problem.
 Inexpensive bulbs are more likely to cause problems, and switching to a better brand may solve the issue.